What Is a Marriage-Based Green Card?

 - Supporting documents such as proof of your relationship and marriage as well as civil and financial Documents, etc.

-Additionally, you will need to pay several filing fees and attend a biometrics appointment for fingerprints and photographs.
 Once your application is submitted, you may remain in the United States while your green card application is being processed.
 During this time, you are also eligible to apply for work authorization (EAD) and travel permission (advance parole travel document), while your application is pending.

 For best results, you must submit your applications and documents in a timely and completed manner.
 With multiple forms and evidentiary documents, it’s easy to miss small details and submit your applications without double checking for errors or oversights.
 It’s important that your application is completed correctly to avoid any delays or even a denial of your case.